lingduoduo/LLMOps/draft.md

 The SSL certificate error during span export is likely due to the OpenTelemetry (OTEL) exporter in the Langfuse SDK not respecting global SSL disable flags or the httpx client settings you tried.
 This is a known pain point with self-signed or custom CA certificates in Langfuse SDK v3.x.
 Security and Compliance
 https://langfuse.com/security

+Objectives
+This project will deliver a proof-of-concept implementation using Langfuse to evaluate lyric generation outputs, demonstrating tracing, prompt management, and dataset management in practice.
+It will also produce a comparative analysis document that summarizes Langfuse’s suitability relative to other tools (such as Arize Phoenix and Confident AI/DeepEval), with particular attention to support for custom metrics, human annotation workflows and results.

 Overall Takeaway
 The Langfuse platform offers an impressively holistic set of capabilities for evaluating, monitoring, and improving LLM-powered lyric generation.
 Its strengths lie in unifying tracing, evaluation, prompt management, datasets, and analytics into a single workflow.
 The key considerations will be managing complexity, ensuring robust data practices, and balancing automated evaluations with human insight, especially given the creative, subjective nature of lyric content.
 <img width="468" height="646" alt="image" src="https://github.com/user-attachments/assets/91bebd27-4963-4811-a320-8f0b0ef50906" />